lgw2/lgw2.github.io/_teaching/cscix32-spring-2024/syllabus.md

 Otherwise, all course information will be on this webpage, and any questions about course logistics or content should be asked via [Piazza](https://lgw2.github.io/teaching/cscix32-spring-2024/syllabus/#piazza-discussion).

+### Gradescope

+Some assignments will be submitted using Gradescope.
+To join the class, visit the Gradescope [website](https://www.gradescope.com/) and login or signup, and use our course entry code `YDXKY7` to join the class.

 ### Group problem sessions

 In the first half of the course, we will be working through concepts in